Infineon/REF_ESC_48V_80A_FOC/README.md

 ## Hardware requirements and setup

-- ESC reference design board: [REF_ESC_48V_80A_FOC](no link).
+- ESC reference design board: REF_ESC_48V_80A_FOC (link to board coming soon).
 - Associated motor, with known motor parameters.
-This example code is tuned for the following motor: [T-MOTOR MN501 KV240](https://shop.tmotor.com/products/mn501-s-multirotor-motors?srsltid=AfmBOorVqzCgUWqT5IR4bjkh6lcpRiYYxB-5boWXSW14rMeAczjffISg)
+This example code is tuned for the following motor: [T-MOTOR MN1010 KV135](https://store.tmotor.com/product/mn1010-kv135-motor-navigator-type.html?srsltid=AfmBOopD3lbwFgz0K8ZUy3XOd1RxaxusDyx5FUrMTmFEpbElm3Bks7fq)
 - Programmer and Debugger for the board e.g. [XMC™ Link](https://www.infineon.com/evaluation-board/KIT-XMC-LINK-SEGGER-V1).

 See the respective kit quick start guide for the hardware setup information.
-For details, see the [User Manual](no link)  of the above reference design board.
+For details, see the User Manual (link to user manual coming soon) of the above reference design board.

 ## Software requirements and setup